-Threading is traditional hair removal made famous by Indians ladies in Singapore, done with just one single strand of thread twine between the fingers.
+Threading is traditional hair removal made famous by Indian ladies in Singapore, done with just one single strand of thread twine between the fingers.
 It is a must-do cosmetic treatment before any major events or on the eve of a girl’s wedding.
 Threading is suitable for small areas like eyebrows, upper lip and baby hair on the forehead; some do it on the whole face as an exfoliating treatment to increase the glow factor.

 Laser and Light Hair Removal Technology

-With a weakened hair follicle, the regrowth of hair will diminish over time.
+With a weakened hair follicle, hair regrowth will diminish over time.
 This 21st-century hair removal method is wildly popular as the light only destroy the hair growth factor but does not affect the skin around it.
 The light has skin regenerating effects making the area soft, bright and smooth.
 The number of sessions required depends on the intensity or the power of the laser light.
-Medical grade lasers are done only by aesthetic doctors in Singapore, and IPL or latest version known as OPT light services are offered by beauty salons.
+Medical grade lasers are done only by aesthetic doctors in Singapore, and IPL or the latest version known as OPT light services are offered by beauty salons.
 So what is the difference?
-PRICE is the difference, given that the medical lasers are higher powered, but each session for an area say; a pair of arms will set you back at least $600 to $1000, and it requires more than one session.
+PRICE is the difference, given that the medical lasers are higher powered, but each session for an area say, a pair of arms, will set you back at least $600 to $1000, and it requires more than one session.
 OPT light by salons cost probably a quarter of the price per session; you get to the same goal either way, and touch-ups are needed periodically to ensure no regrowth.

 Fun Fact: Lasers, IPL, or OPT light will give you the SAME results, albeit the number of sessions needed.
 It is also known as the most comfortable way to remove unwanted hair.

-In conclusion, permanent hair removal is best achieved with laser or light therapy, as this method is suitable for all skin types, even sensitive skin.
+Permanent hair removal is best achieved with laser or light therapy, as this method is suitable for all skin types, even sensitive skin.
 Light therapy eliminates the hair follicles but does not affect the surrounding skin.
 Different ethnicity, parts of the body, hair texture and density determines the number of sessions required.